kavyaguptaeng/E-Cell-Website/README.md

 # E-Cell-Website
-This is a demo website for my college
+This is a trial - demo frontend of the  website for the Entrepreneurship of the NIET college